samirmartins/samirmartins/README.md

 ---

-Hi, I’m @samirmartins, born in Bom Sucesso-MG and at this moment living in São João del-Rei.
+Hi, I’m @samirmartins (www.samirmartins.com.br), born in Bom Sucesso-MG and at this moment living in São João del-Rei.

 I have a [PhD in Electrical Engineering](https://ppgee.ufmg.br/defesas/1076D.PDF) and I've been working with mathematical models since 2007, being this my main work interest.
 You can find a [list with my publications on my CV](http://lattes.cnpq.br/8082773515029049)